nsrau/azure-docs.it-it/articles/cache/cache-dotnet-how-to-use-service.md

 ## <a name="working-with-caches"></a>Utilizzo delle cache
 Nelle procedure riportate in questa sezione viene descritto come eseguire attività comuni con il Servizio cache.

-* [Procedura: creare un oggetto DataCache][Procedura: creare un oggetto DataCache]
+* [Procedura: Creare un oggetto DataCache][How To: Create a DataCache Object]
-* [Procedura: Aggiungere e recuperare un oggetto dalla cache][Procedura: aggiungere e recuperare un oggetto dalla cache]
+* [Procedura: Aggiungere e recuperare un oggetto dalla cache][How To: Add and Retrieve an Object from the Cache]
-* [Procedura: Specificare la scadenza di un oggetto nella cache][Procedura: specificare la scadenza di un oggetto nella cache]
+* [Procedura: Specificare la scadenza di un oggetto nella cache][How To: Specify the Expiration of an Object in the Cache]
 * [Procedura: Archiviare lo stato della sessione ASP.NET nella cache][Procedura: Archiviare lo stato della sessione ASP.NET nella cache]
-* [Procedura: Archiviare il caching di output della pagina ASP.NET nella cache][Procedura: archiviare la memorizzazione nella cache dell'output delle pagine ASP.NET]
+* [Procedura: Archiviare la memorizzazione dell'output delle pagine ASP.NET nella cache][How To: Store ASP.NET Page Output Caching in the Cache]

 <a name="create-cache-object"></a>